Of all employee benefits, studies show that workers value medical, vision, and dental benefits the most.

 - Location of your business

 Unlike large group insurance, there is no room to negotiate rates in the small group insurance market.
-However, group rates are often cheaper than individual rates if your employees were to go out and get a plan on their own.
-Additionally, if plans are set up through a ”cafeteria” or pre-tax plan, then all premiums are tax-free.
+However, group rates are often more affordable than individual rates if your employees were to go out and get a plan on their own.
+Additionally, if plans are set up through a section 125 POP plan (also known as a “cafeteria” or pre-tax plan), then all premiums are tax-free.

-Another option gaining momentum amongst small employers is the QSEHRA, a type of health reimbursement arrangement (HRA) that was previously not allowed under the Affordable Care Act.
+Another option gaining momentum among small employers is the QSEHRA, a type of health reimbursement arrangement (HRA).

-The QSEHRA allows employers to reimburse the health expenses of their employees without offering their own health insurance.
-As long as employees maintain an individual health plan that provides “minimum essential coverage,” and employers follow the setup requirements, the reimbursements under a QSEHRA are tax-free to both employers and employees.
+QSEHRA allows employers to reimburse medical expenses of their employees without offering group health insurance.
+Note: Employers offering a QSEHRA are actually not allowed to offer group health insurance at the same time.
+As long as employees maintain an individual health plan that provides minimum essential coverage (MEC) and employers follow the setup requirements, the reimbursements under a QSEHRA are tax-free to both employers and employees.

-Employers set their annual contribution amount for each employee, and then simply reimburse eligible expenses as they are incurred up to that amount.
+Employers set their annual contribution amount for eligible employees based on IRS limits, and then simply reimburse eligible expenses as they are incurred on a monthly basis up to the annual amount.

 A little bit on HRAs

-HRAs are tax-advantaged, employer-funded accounts that employers use to reimburse employees for eligible medical expenses.
+Traditional HRAs are tax-advantaged, employer-funded accounts that employers use to reimburse employees for eligible medical expenses.
 Employers can use HRAs integrated with group policies to reimburse employees for medical expenses not covered by the group plan (e.g., deductibles, co-pays, etc.).
+There are many types of HRAs that are allowed and almost each one has specific requirements surrounding its offering.

-The ACA originally did not allow for “standalone HRAs,” or HRAs that would reimburse for medical expenses or premiums that were not coupled with group insurance.
-However, recent legislation authorized standalone HRAs for small employers—so long as they follow certain rules.
+The Affordable Care Act ACA originally did not allow for “standalone HRAs,” or HRAs that would reimburse for medical expenses or premiums that were not coupled with group insurance.
+However, federal legislation authorized standalone HRAs for small employers—as long as they follow certain rules.
 This is the QSEHRA, which allows reimbursement of medical expenses or premiums when the small employer does not provide any group coverage.

 Small group health insurance versus QSEHRA